 Mini-debriefing sessions were held at the end of each day on which the Hub operated, with larger debriefs held weekly.
-A morning 'huddle' was held to brief all staff prior to each Vaccine Hub session.
 This gave all partners the opportunity to reflect on their experiences, identify issues, and refine the model accordingly.

 Promotion